Metaswitch/clearwater-readthedocs/docs/Backups.md

 ## Listing Backups

-The process for listing backups varies between Ellis and Vellum.
+The process for listing backups differs between Ellis and Vellum.

 ### Ellis